 …and many more!
 The release of Magento 2.4 also enhanced B2B functionalities, PWA studio to support internationalization of stores, and performance support for large catalogs.
 A full list of Magento features can be found here.

+Among the many benefits of Magento, scalability tops them all.
 The biggest fear of all online retailers is a slow, poorly performing website.
 With Magento, you won’t have to worry about it.
 Whether you’re selling 100 items or 1,000,000 SKUs, Magento will deal with it effortlessly without any major performance tuning.

 In fact, one of the Magento benefits is that the platform can support 500k+ products on a single server with a decent amount of RAM (32-64GB).
 It can also conduct thousands of transactions per hour.
 The potential number of SKUs only grows if you move your store on cloud servers.
 This way, you can scale smoothly and handle peak loads, which is a great Magento 2 advantage as compared to other ecommerce platforms.